 Don’t let your data take over

-Data is centre attention for your business, do not let it control you; in fact, you control it.
+Data is center attention for your business, do not let it control you; in fact, you control it.
 It’s imperative to keep in mind that encryption does not equal infosec, and security does not equal data protection, so don’t fall into the trap of thinking this is the case.
 To ensure that your valued data is only being used for the intended purpose, take precautions, including controls on copy creation.
 As you know that it is not rocket science to create databases for ‘dev and test’ processes, where anyone can anonymously use the data.
-Moreover, copy controls are made to intercept un-encrypted or un-anonymised data finding its way onto open cloud shares, which is a common way for breaches to happen.
+Moreover, copy controls are made to intercept un-encrypted or un-anonymized data finding its way onto open cloud shares, which is a common way for breaches to happen.

-As far as personal devices, such as mobiles, laptops and USBs are concerned, their data must also be monitored.
+As far as personal devices, such as mobiles, laptops, and USBs are concerned, their data must also be monitored.
 They must have an in-house backup data to instantly recover if in any case, the device gets lost or stolen.
 And it will also be aware of risk factors for your data protection team.